A Peterborough student has won a major award after developing a new lighting system to help improve plant growth.

 Children from the winning schools showed MPs how they utilised their Science, Technology, Engineering and Maths (STEM) skills and knowledge to develop practical tools for sustainable farming.

 The winning inventions were among hundreds of designs submitted by students for Farmvention, which teaches STEM subjects through the lens of agriculture and farming.
-This year the focus was on the aim for British farming to be net zero by 2040.
+For 2021 the focus was on the aim for British farming to be net zero by 2040.

 As well as attending the House of Commons event, the winning schools received £1,000 to spend on STEM or outdoor learning equipment.

 For his winning entry, Roland investigated which combination of coloured lights would be best for growing crops, and then used his computer programming skills to develop an Arduino based lighting system.
 He came up with the results of 80% red and 20% blue as the optimum mix.

 He then enhanced the model by incorporating a computer vision algorithm to recognise the stage of plant growth and automatically adjust the light settings, which he demonstrated at the event.